NSHipster/articles/2012-08-20-nsoperation.md

 ---
 layout: post
 title: NSOperation
 ref: "https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/NSOperation_class/Reference/Reference.html"
 framework: Foundation
 rating: 9.0
-published: true
+description: "Everyone knows that the secret to making an app snappy and responsive is to offload computation asynchronously to the background."
 ---

 Everyone knows that the secret to making an app snappy and responsive is to offload computation to be done asynchronously in the background.

-Thus, the modern Objective-C developer has two options: [Grand Central Dispatch](http://en.wikipedia.org/wiki/Grand_Central_Dispatch) or [`NSOperation`](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/NSOperation_class/Reference/Reference.html).
+The modern Objective-C developer has two options in this respect: [Grand Central Dispatch](http://en.wikipedia.org/wiki/Grand_Central_Dispatch) or [`NSOperation`](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/NSOperation_class/Reference/Reference.html).
 Since GCD has gone pretty mainstream, let's focus on the latter, object-oriented approach.

 `NSOperation` represents a single unit of computation.
 It's an abstract class that gives subclasses a useful, thread-safe way to model aspects like state, priority, dependencies, and cancellation.
 Or, if subclassing isn't your cup of tea, there's always `NSBlockOperation`, a concrete subclass that wraps block in operations.